shogokaji/branch-navigator/README.md

 - `-m` merges the highlighted branch into the current branch.
 Git's stdout/stderr and exit code are passed through so you can resolve conflicts immediately.
 - `-d` deletes the highlighted local branch.
 If the branch is not fully merged, you'll be prompted before retrying with `git branch -D`.
 Attempts to delete the current branch are rejected.
 - `-n` / `--limit` controls how many branches are listed (default `10`).
+- `--theme` picks a color theme for this run.
+Valid values are `catppuccin`, `nord`, `classic`, `solarized`, `gruvbox`, and `onedark`.
+Leave it unspecified to use the theme from the `BRANCH_NAVIGATOR_THEME` environment variable, or Catppuccin when the variable is empty.
 - `-h` prints help and exits.

 The UI runs in raw mode when connected to a TTY so single keystrokes take effect instantly.
 Arrow keys, `j`, and `k` move the selection; `q`, `Ctrl+C`, `Ctrl+D`, `Ctrl+Z`, or EOF exit without changes.

+### Color themes
+The interactive UI ships with several ANSI-friendly themes tuned for popular terminal palettes.
+Catppuccin is the default, but you can override it per-run with `--theme` or globally via the `BRANCH_NAVIGATOR_THEME` environment variable (for example `export BRANCH_NAVIGATOR_THEME=gruvbox`).
+Theme names are case-insensitive and include aliases such as `catppuccin-mocha`, `solarized-dark`, and `one-dark`.
+When an unknown theme is requested the CLI exits with a clear error so you can fall back to a supported name.

 ### How branches are chosen
 1. Read the HEAD reflog (`git reflog --format=%gs`) to collect branch switch entries.